SquadFM/Squad-Field-Manual/README.md

 - AdminBan "NameOrSteamIds" "BanLength" "Ban Reason" : Bans a player from the server for a length of time : 0=Perm, 1d=1Day, 1m=1 month, etc)
 - AdminBanById "PlayerID" " "BanLength" "Ban Reason" : Bans player with Id from the server
 - AdminBroadCast "Message" : Send System message to all players on the server
-- AdminChangeMap "MapName" : Change the map an travel to it immediately
+- AdminChangeMap "MapName" : Change the map and travel to it immediately
-- AdminDemoPlay "FileName" : Play Back the demo recording, must have file from server)
+- AdminDemoPlay "FileName" : Play Back the demo recording, must have the file from server)
 - AdminDemoRec "FileName" : Records gameplay, you must run this first
 - AdminDemoStop : Stops recording and saves the demo to disk
 - AdminDisableVehicleClaiming "Enabled 1/0" : Sets the server to disable vehicle claiming
 - AdminEndMatch : Tell the server to immediately end the match
-- AdminForceNetUpdateOnClientSaturation "Enabled 0/1" : If ture, when a connection becomes saturated, all remaining actors that couldn't complete replication will have ForceNetUpdate called on
+- AdminForceNetUpdateOnClientSaturation "Enabled 0/1" : If true, when a connection becomes saturated, all remaining actors that couldn't complete replication will have ForceNetUpdate called on
 - AdminKick ""NameOrSteamId"" "KickReason" : Kicks a player from the server
 - AdminKickByID "PlayerId" "KickReason" : Kicks a player with Id from the server
 - AdminKillServer "Force0/1" : Tells the server to stop execution